Financial-Times/dotcom-reliability-kit/packages/logger/README.md

   * `debug`: The lowest log level.
 This is for high-volume information which isn't critical to monitoring and running the app, but may be useful when debugging in local development.
 E.g. logging transformed article information before rendering.

   * `info`: The highest _informational_ log level.
 This is for key information which is important debugging an application in production.
-E.g. when the application is ready to recieve HTTP traffic.
+E.g. when the application is ready to receive HTTP traffic.

   * `warn`: The lowest _error_ log level.
 This is for when something _may_ cause an issue but it does not have a large impact on the end user.
 E.g. a deprecated method is being used which may be removed the next time a dependency is updated.